 Modern sports stadiums aren’t the only architectural gems that this city has to offer.
 In fact, one “must see” structure was built a thousand years ago and still stands today.

 It might surprise you to know there are more than 600 castles in Wales, and if you’re coming to Cardiff, you can’t avoid Cardiff Castle.
 That building has been here since the eleventh century.
 But I’ve got to warn you, it’s a little touristy.
 If you’re smart, you’ll go across the street to the Central Market.
 That’s where the locals go.

 With Cardiff’s rich, ethnic diversity comes a wide variety of food.
-Once inside the Central Market there’s so much stuff to buy.
-I come directly here for the Welsh Cakes—they go back hundreds of years.
-The original ones had raisins, and you can get them with carrots, spices, mint, or anything you want…but go for the original one.
-Now, they’re traditionally eaten at tea time, but once you have a Welsh Cake in your hand, it is tea time.
+Once inside the Central Market, there’s so much stuff to buy.
+I come here for the Welsh Cakes—they go back hundreds of years.
+The original ones had raisins, and you can get them with carrots, spices, mint, or anything you want…but go for the original.
+They’re traditionally eaten at tea time, but once you have a Welsh Cake in your hand, it is tea time.

 To learn about more destinations you can see like the locals, check out:

 - Hiking Trails & Unique Dishes: Irvine, California

 - Local Markets & Dancing Nightlife: San Juan, Puerto Rico

 - Eco Adventures & Jungle: The Island of Dominica